 5.1 The National Park forms part of the southern and western areas of the parish.
 Part of the parish is also located within the 15km zone of influence of a site of European importance, the Arun Valley SAC/SPA/Ramsar site.
-Given the scale of development supported by the Neighbourhood Plan, Natural England has stated that a Habitats Regulations Assessment is likely to be required.
+Given the scale of development supported by the Neighbourhood Plan, Natural England required that a Habitats Regulations Assessment should be screened for (see later).